aapsoftware/sports_results/README.md

 # Run the tests
-	A number of test cases are provided in the run_tests.py file.
-To run the tests navigate to the parent directory where the code was downloaded and run : python3 -m unittest run_tests.py
+	There are a number of test cases provided which exercise the code Unit tests can be run by running the following command:
+		python3 -m unittest run_tests.py
+	Integration tests which exersize the sync and async version of the script can be run by running the following command: python3 -m unittest run_integration_tests.py